There are more Scientists Named “Steve” Who Support Evolution than All Others Who Deny It

 Phrost

-I don't write articles for people who read Vox or the New Yorker, I write articles for people who read microwave pizza instructions more than once but are significantly more dangerous as a group.
-Head Knuckle at Bullshido
+I don't write articles for people who read the New York Times or Nature, I write articles for people who read microwave pizza instructions more than once but are significantly more dangerous as a group.
+Head Knuckle at Bullshido.

 The Art of Fighting BS Podcast on Spotify